 Due to the small size and large surface area of nanoparticles, they are usually more reactive and may have different properties than larger particles of the same material.
-There is concern among public authorities, researchers, environmental organisations, and others about the lack of knowledge regarding the potential harmful effects on health and the environment59,60,61,62,63,64.
+There is concern among public authorities, researchers, environmental organisations, and others about the lack of knowledge regarding the potential harmful effects on health and the environment54, 55, 56, 57, 58, 59.
 Coatings and other modifications may also alter the properties.
 Nordic Ecolabelling takes the concerns about nanomaterials seriously and uses the precautionary principle to rule out nanomaterials/particles in the products.
-Nanomaterials/-particles are defined according to the EU Commission Recommendation on the Definition of Nanomaterial (2022/C 229/01)65.
+Nanomaterials/-particles are defined according to the EU Commission Recommendation on the Definition of Nanomaterial (2022/C 229/01)60.

-Most nanomaterials on the market today have either been in use for decades or have recently been manipulated into nanoforms of existing materials66.
-For example, carbon black nanoparticles and amorphous silicon dioxide (SiO2) have been used in previous centuries.
-Titanium dioxide (TiO2) has long been used as a dye in bulk form but is now manufactured as a nanomaterial for other purposes67.
-Other types of engineered nanomaterials are expected to enter the market in the future68.
+Most nanomaterials on the market today have either been in use for decades or have recently been manipulated into nanoforms of existing materials61.
+For example, carbon black nanoparticles and amorphous silicon dioxide (SiO2) have reproductive and developmental toxicity of nanomaterials.
+European Chemicals Agency.
+56 SCCS (Scientific Committee on Consumer Safety) (2019) Guidance on the Safety Assessment of Nanomaterials in Cosmetics.
+SCCS/1611/19.